Banking legacy systems

 Cloud Computing

-Established cloud providers like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform provide a range of services that allow banks to quickly innovate, meet client demands, and keep up with technological trends.
+Established cloud providers like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform provide a range of services that allow banks to quickly innovate, meet client demands, and keep up with fintech technological trends.

 Biometric Technology